Stairs. Entry group. Materials. Doors. Locks. Design

 Each holofiber fiber is twisted into such a tight spring that it seems like a small ball.
 In general, the mass of insulation resembles a fluffy snowdrift or an air cloud.

-• balls are an indispensable filler for pillows, blankets and mattresses.
+• Balls are an indispensable filler for pillows, blankets and mattresses.

-Another modern insulating material, thinsulate, has similar characteristics.
-The difference between it and holofiber is that thinsulate in its properties is similar to natural swan or eider down - just as weightless and warm.
+Another modern insulating material, Thinsulate, has similar characteristics.
+The difference between it and holofiber is that Thinsulate is similar in its properties to natural swan or eider down - just as weightless and warm.

 Characteristics